How can I get involved in SDSN Youth?

 Candidates must be students and staff from SDSN Member Institution.
 Candidates must be physically based at the institution/university hey are seeking to represent.
 Applications for SDG Coordinators open once a year in the summer.
 You can apply on our Join the Team page with the application is open.

 We have 18 National/Regional Networks, where our Network Coordinators work towards mobilizing local youth around the SDGs.
 If you would like to partner or collaborate with one our networks, please find your local network and contact them with the listed email.

 Project Officers - Anyone

 SDSN Youth is only able to function with its vast network of volunteers.
 Project Officers manage our global projects and portfolios: Operations, Communications, Events, Fundraising, Networks, Youth Solutions Initiatives, Arts Twenty Thirty, Local Pathways Fellowship, and the Global Schools Program.
 Various positions will be advertised throughout the year.
 Find out which vacancies are open here.

 Advocates - Students only

 The Global Schools Program is about empowering schools and teachers globally to educate children on the SDGs.
-Global Schools Ambassadors act as advocates in their local communities and schools to spread awareness about the program and help educate the future leaders on sustainability.
+Global Schools Advocates act as ambassadors in their local communities and schools to spread awareness about the program and help educate the future leaders on sustainability.
 There is an application process that happens annually, please apply directly on their website.

 Arts Twenty Thirty

 Artist Network - Anyone

 Arts Twenty Thirty brings together creative artists to show how they feel about the SDGs through the medium of art.
 If you are a creative artist and are passionate about sustainable development, consider joining the network!
 Please apply directly on their website.